King Range Wilderness: California Coastal National Monument

 pinnacles above mean high tide within 12 nmi of the shoreline of the State of California."
 The proclamation also functions to elevate California's offshore lands to a national level of concern and focuses management on protection of geologic features and lifeforms.
 The CCNM has more than 20,000 rocks and islands and extends more than 1000 acre along California's coast.

 Rocks and Islands Wilderness

 The Rocks and Islands Wilderness is within the National Monument, just offshore of the King Range, and protects important habitat for seabirds and marine mammals as well as the coastal scenic beauty.
-The bill to designate the wilderness area was introduced by Representative Sam Farr on June, 1999 and became part of the Northern California Coastal Heritage Wilderness Act passed by Congress in 2006.
+The bill to designate the wilderness area was introduced by Representative Sam Farr in June 1999 and became part of the Northern California Coastal Heritage Wilderness Act passed by Congress in 2006.

 The bill (H.R.2277) sums up the reason for the wilderness with four points: